modess/git-pretty-stats/README.md

 *Disclaimer: the tool has been tested to work on repositories up to 10 000 commits.
 If your repository have a higher number of commits than that you might experience issues.*

+## Contribute
+1. Check for [open issues](https://github.com/modess/git-pretty-stats/issues) or open a fresh issue to start a discussion around a feature idea or a bug.
+2. Fork the [git-pretty-stats](https://github.com/modess/git-pretty-stats) repository on Github to start making your changes.
+3. Write a test which shows that the bug was fixed or that the feature works as expected.
+Make sure you have **100% code coverage**.
+4. Send a pull request.
+Make sure to add yourself to CONTRIBUTORS.md.

 ## Screenshots

 ### Commit activity